rrwick/Porechop/README.md

 If Porechop is run without `-o` or `-b`, then it will output the trimmed reads to stdout and print its progress info to stderr.
 The output format of the reads will be FASTA/FASTQ based on the input reads, or else can be specified using `--format`.

-The `--verbosity` option will change the output of progress info:
+The `--verbosity` option will change the amount of progress info:
 * `--verbosity 0` gives no progress output.
-* `--verbosity 1` (the default) gives summary info about end adapter trimming and shows all instances of middle adapter splitting.
+* `--verbosity 1` (default) gives summary info about end adapter trimming and middle adapter splitting.
-* `--verbosity 2` shows sequences and is described below.
+* `--verbosity 2` shows the actual trimmed/split sequences for each read (described more below).
 * `--verbosity 3` shows tons of data (mainly for debugging).